Kumari – The Living Goddess Of Nepal

 Untimely dethroning is possible if there’s any cut that results in loss of blood from the body.
 In such cases, the Kumari is considered to become a normal human and hence loses the power of the Goddess.

-After her time as a Kumari, she is given back to her parents or guardians to live a normal life, far different from what she was familiar with.
+After her time as a Kumari , she is given back to her parents or guardians to live a normal life, far different from what she was familiar with.
 After leaving the position, Kumaris are given a token pension.
-This transition can be hard on some girls who have lived all their lives as a living Goddess and now is going to a quite unknown and unpredictable life.
+This transition can be hard on some girls who have lived all their lives as a living Goddess and now are going to a quite unknown and unpredictable life.

 Himalayan Trekking can arrange a visit to the Kumari House at Basantapur according to your planning and timings here in Kathmandu.
 We can tailor any of our Nepal Tour Packages to meet your requirements and plan accordingly.
 Although it might be close to impossible to get even a glimpse of the living Goddess Kumari, you can take a walk around the house and witness its traditional architecture with the guide telling you fascinating stories and facts about its history.